Kentucky Route 55: Russell County through Taylor County

 The route originates at a junction with U.S. Route 127 in the southern Russell County community of Freedom.
 The route continues into Adair County through Columbia.
-In the 2010s, KY 55 was rerouted onto the Columbia Bypass, while the original KY 55 alignment, which went through town and provided Cumberland Parkway access, was re-designated as KY 55 Business.
+In the 2010s, KY 55 was rerouted onto the Columbia Bypass, while the original KY 55 alignment, which went through town and provided access to the Cumberland Parkway, was re-designated as KY 55 Business.

-The route continues northward, bypassing the Green River Lake State Park, and on to U.S. Route 68 in Campbellsville, Taylor County, where KY 55 joins US 68 east, and also runs concurrently with KY 70 for the remaining of that route's concurrency with US 68.
+The route continues northward, bypassing the Green River Lake State Park, and on to U.S. Route 68 in Campbellsville, Taylor County, where KY 55 joins US 68 east, and also runs concurrently with KY 70 for the remainder of that route's concurrency with US 68.
 US 68 and KY 55 continues north into Marion County.

 Marion County through Spencer County

 At Lebanon, KY 55 splits from US 68 and continues to Springfield, Washington County, running into downtown Springfield and crossing US 150.
 It continues north-northwestwardly into eastern Nelson County, providing access to the Bluegrass Parkway and US 62 at Bloomfield.
 KY 55 goes further north to Spencer County, and goes through Taylorsville.